top of page

 Here you can see an infographic and explanation of what each category within a Species' Page may contain.

-• Species: This tab will show you the taxonomic nomenclature of the Species.
+• Species: This tab will show you the taxonomic name of the Species.
 Example: Moros intrepidus;

-• Common Name: This will show the Common Namming a Breed or Variant may have.
+• Common Name: This will show the Common Naming a Breed or Variant may have.
 Example: Lowland Velociraptor;

 • Family: What taxonomic Family this Species belongs to.
 Example: Mosasauridae;